-We open our classroom doors at 8:55am ready for learning to start promptly at 9.00am.
+We open our classroom doors at 8.40am ready for learning to start promptly at 8:50am.
 School finishes at 3.00pm.
 Please arrive and collect your child on time.
-Any children arriving to school late must enter through the main school entrance.
+Any children arriving late must enter through the main school entrance.
+They will receive a late mark.